 I was just going to touch on the fact that the Liberals faced great criticism for their support of Bill C-51.
 How do you feel now that they're in power and what do you expect of them?

-I didn't think Trudeau would actually win, but I think everyone on the civil society side has been caught a bit flat-footed because [the Liberals] have signalled that they want change but they haven't been very clear about how they're going to do that.
+I didn't think Trudeau would actually win, but I think everyone on the civil society side has been caught a bit flat-footed because [the Liberals] have signaled that they want change but they haven't been very clear about how they're going to do that.
 I'm watching very carefully, I'm watching my pennies to see how we can allocate resources to make the government move, and obviously, it's too early to tell, but I'm an impatient guy and we need results soon.

 I don't like when I see intonation toward things like [changes because of] the recent attacks in Paris.
 The Paris attacks aren't a demonstration that we need C-51 because France has mass data collection similar to C-51, and it didn't stop the terrorist attacks.
 We need better policing, we need all these things can work, and we also need to revisit our foreign policy because of big part of what's happening in Syria and with ISIS is due to what we support.
 It's too early to pass judgment on Justin Trudeau, but time's ticking, so we'll see.